“I had the weirdest dream last night!”

 Normally, our bodies are paralyzed during REM sleep (except for our eye muscles and our diaphragm, which allows us to breathe).

-“They can accidentally strike a bed partner — ironically, while trying to protect them from danger in their dream.”
+“You can injure yourselves diving out of bed into a chest of drawers, running into a wall or hitting a window,” says Dr. Horvat.
+“You can accidentally strike a bed partner — ironically, while trying to protect them from danger in their dream.”

 Safety is paramount if you or your partner have REM sleep disorder.